john7rho/surfa-club/README.md

-# Welcome to the surfatravel.com repo
+# Welcome to the surfatravel.com repo :surfing_man:

 ## A couch surfing platform that builds communities and provides housing solutions for hackathons, conferences, and other university related events.